Protist: Decomposers

 Necrophagy (the degradation of dead biomass) among microbes is mainly attributed to bacteria and fungi, but protists have a still poorly recognized role as decomposers with specialized lytic enzymes.
-In soils, fungus-like protists and slime molds (e.g., oomycetes, myxomycetes, acrasids) are present abundantly as osmotrophs and saprotrophs.
-In marine and estuarine environments, the well-studied thraustochytrids (part of labyrinthulomycetes) are relevant saprotrophs that decompose various substrates, including dead plant and animal tissue.
+In marine and estuarine environments, the well-studied thraustochytrids (a type of labyrinthulomycetes) are relevant saprotrophs that decompose various substrates, including dead plant and animal tissue.
 Various ciliates and testate amoebae scavenge on dead animals.
 Some nucleariid amoebae specifically consume the contents of dead or damaged cells, but not healthy cells.
-However, all these examples are only facultative necrophages that also feed on live prey.
-In contrast, the algivorous cercozoan family Viridiraptoridae, present in shallow bog waters, are broad-range but sophisticated necrophages that feed on a variety of exclusively dead algae, potentially fulfilling an important role in cleaning up the environment and releasing nutrients for live microbes.
+However, all these examples are of facultative necrophages that also feed on live prey.
+In contrast, the cercozoan family Viridiraptoridae, present in shallow bog waters, are obligate necrophages of dead algae, potentially fulfilling an important role in cleaning up the environment and releasing nutrients for other microbes.

 Parasites and pathogens

-Parasitic protists occupy around 15–20% of all environmental DNA in marine and soil systems, but only around 5% in freshwater systems, where chytrid fungi likely fill that ecological niche.
-In oceanic systems, parasitoids (i.e. those which kill their hosts, e.g. Syndiniales) are more abundant.
-In freshwater ecosystems, parasitoids are mainly Perkinsea and Syndiniales (Alveolata), while true parasites (i.e. those which do not kill their hosts) in freshwater are mostly oomycetes, Apicomplexa and Ichthyosporea.
-In soil ecosystems, true parasites are primarily animal-hosted apicomplexans and plant-hosted oomycetes and plasmodiophorids.
-In Neotropical forest soils, apicomplexans dominate eukaryotic diversity and have an important role as parasites of small invertebrates, while oomycetes are very scarce in contrast.
+Parasitic protists compose around 15–20% of all environmental DNA samples in marine and soil ecosystems, but only around 5% in freshwater systems, where chytrid fungi likely fill that ecological niche.
+They are significant parasites of animals, land plants, fungi, and even of other protists.
+In plants, oomycetes are the most economically important pathogens (e.g., potato blight), but other lesser studied lineages are known to infect plants, such as phytomyxids (e.g., clubroot), labyrinthulids, and trypanosomatids of the genus Phytomonas.

-Some protists are significant parasites of animals (e.g.; five species of the parasitic genus Plasmodium cause malaria in humans and many others cause similar diseases in other vertebrates), land plants (the oomycete Phytophthora infestans causes late blight in potatoes) or even of other protists.
-Around 100 protist species can infect humans.
+Parasitic protists are among the most well-known human pathogens, causing diseases such as malaria, toxoplasmosis, amoebic meningoencephalitis, sleeping sickness, leishmaniasis, and several diarrheal illnesses like amoebiasis, cryptosporidiosis, Cyclosporiasis, and giardiasis.
+Several amoebae are amphizoic, normally free-living but capable of infection.

+While parasitic protists are largely studied as protozoa, some are algae, such as the green alga Cephaleuros virescens which infects plant leaves.
+Hundreds of red algae species parasitize on other red algae, usually closely related species.

+Certain non-parasitic protists can still be toxic to aquatic animals during periods of excessive growth, either by the release of potent toxins, the depletion of oxygen in the water, or mechanical damage to gills from piercing structures (like the skeletons of silicoflagellates).
+These phenomena are known as harmful algal blooms, sometimes causing water discoloration (red tides).
+The most common agents are diatoms and dinoflagellates.
+When toxins are involved, they can reach human consumption, leading to fish or shellfish poisoning like ciguatera.